A

 Launch goal

-Launch goals are a taxonomy item that let you show what the purpose of a launch is.
+Launch goals are a taxonomy item that let you show what the purpose of a Launch is.
 Launch goals are one of TerraTrue’s default taxonomy types, and can be customized by admins in Org Settings > Customization > Launch Goals.

 M